SAP/cloud-security-services-integration-library/spring-security/README.md

   org.springframework.web: DEBUG      # set to ERROR for production setup
 ```

-Then, in case you like to see what different filters are applied to particular request then set debug flag to true in `@EnableWebSecurity` annotation:
+Then, in case you want to view the various filters applied to a specific request, you can enable the debug flag by setting it to true in the `@EnableWebSecurity` annotation:
 ```java
 @Configuration
 @EnableWebSecurity(debug = true) // TODO "debug" may include sensitive information.
 Do not use in a production system!